 Here’s my short list of hiking and backpacking skills books, the ones that I keep handy for reference and refreshers, and refer friends to.

 Whether you’re a first-time backpacker or a weekend warrior, you’ll love this guide.
-Learn exactly what you need to carry – both gear and knowledge – for any length trip backpacking.
+Learn exactly what you need to carry – both gear and knowledge – for any length trip.
 Authored by National Geographic Adventurer of the Year, Andrew Skurka, this is the most current and concise backpacking manual available.
-Got this edition?
-Pre-order the 2nd, expected March 2017.
+Available for Kindle and in paperback at Amazon.com.

 This book is the clearest and best illustrated route-finding primer available, providing instruction and exercises for developing compass navigation, map reading, and terrain association skills.
 While compass navigation is central, the authors help convey a deep appreciation of the terrain clues available for determining position without instruments, if we learn to see and understand them.